Technology

 Depending on the selected signature type, the e-sign process may vary.

-For Aadhar Signature: When creating the contract and adding the details of the signatory party, ensure that the selected signature type is “Aadhaar signature.”
+For Aadhaar Signature: When creating the contract and adding the details of the signatory party, ensure that the selected signature type is “Aadhaar signature.”
 Subsequently, the signatory party will receive an email containing an access code for signing.
 To begin the signing process:

 1. The signatory should click on the “start signing” button and enter the provided access code.
-This action will redirect them to the Aadhaar portal, where they will be prompted to enter their Aadhar card number.
+This action will redirect them to the Aadhaar portal, where they will be prompted to enter their Aadhaar card number.

 2. On the top left side of the screen, a checkbox is provided to signify agreement with the terms and conditions of NSDL (National Securities Depository Limited).
 The signatory should click on this checkbox to indicate their consent.